rodrigobernall/ds4a_group_30_FINAL_PROJECT/scripts/data_wrangling/data_wrangling_procedures.md

 Some issues:

 1. The "Cabeceras - Características Generales (Personas)" tables had a different set of columns than that listed in the dictionary of variables (which served as the template for our database DDL.)
 We had to manually work out a solution.
+In the end, we changed the DDL to match the input CSV files.